JuliusDegesys/matic-docs/docs/faq/wallet-bridge-faq.md

 If you have an issue with your withdrawal transaction being stuck, Polygon offers the withdraw bridge with https://polygon-withdraw.matic.network/ to help get you off the ground if you have your burn hash.
 With this tool, you're quickly onboarded and the issue will be resolved.
 Other questions concerning your transaction with OpenSea and other dApps will have to be handled by the application's team.

-## Where can I get MATIC tokens directly?

-So MATIC tokens can be bought from any centralized ([Binance](https://www.binance.com/en), [Coinbase](https://www.coinbase.com/), et.al) or Decentralized ([Uniswap](https://uniswap.org/), [QuickSwap](https://quickswap.exchange/#/swap)) exchange.
-You may also research and try some on-ramps like [Transak](https://transak.com/), [Ramp](https://ramp.network/).
-The purpose for your purchase of MATIC coins should also determine where you'll buy them from and the network.
-It is advisable to have MATIC on the Ethereum mainnet if your intention is either staking or delegation.
-If your intent is a transaction on the Polygon mainnet, you should hold and transact with MATIC on the Polygon mainnet.

 ## I have been scammed.
 How will I retrieve my tokens?

 Unfortunately, there is no recovery process for lost coins.
 We ask that before you make a transaction, you go on to check and double-check before starting and completing it.
 Please note that the Polygon network and our official handles do not engage in any giveaway posts or token doubling and we will never approach you on behalf of the organization.
 Please disregard all attempts as they're most likely scams.
 All our communications are through our official handles.

-## Ethereum has Goerli as its test Network.
-Does Polygon Network have a Test Network too?

-As the Ethereum Network has Goerli as its test network, the Polygon Mainnet has Mumbai.
-All transactions on this test network will be indexed on the Mumbai Explorer.

 ## There are some unauthorized transactions in my wallet.
 Is my wallet hacked?